MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-development-overview.md

 ## What's next?

 A developers job is never done, especially when learning a new tool or SDK.
 The following sections can take you into areas beyond the beginner level material you've already completed, along with helpful resources if you get stuck.
-Note that these topics and resources are not in any sequential order, so feel free to jump around and explore!
+Note that these topics and resources aren't in any sequential order, so feel free to jump around and explore!

 ### Porting